YINI-lang/YINI-spec/README.md

 # YINI Specification ≡

-**YINI is a clear and predictable text-based configuration format with formal grammar and real structure, designed to be easy for humans to read and write.**
+**YINI is a human-readable configuration format designed for clarity, structure, and predictable parsing, with simple syntax and a formal specification and grammar.**

-> YINI (by the YINI-lang project) is an INI-inspired, human-readable format for representing structured information.
-It is suitable for configuration files, application settings, and general data-storage use cases.
+> YINI (by the YINI-lang project) is an INI-inspired format for representing structured information.
+It is suitable for configuration files, application settings, and general data storage use cases.

 ---